Making the World a Better Place Through Travel

 - A full–day city training tour on a motor coach by your third day of class.

 - An overview of safety issues and how to work with a motor coach driver.

 - A full-day motor coach hands-on training thru the regional destination, where you practice tour commentary.

 - Travel to the airport for training for meet & greet, international and domestic policy overview.

-- Two days and one night on a motor coach tour during your second week of class.
+- Three days and two night on a motorcoach tour during your second week of class.

-- An overnight stay at a hotel during your two-day field trip, the hotel covered in your tuition.
+- An overnight stay at a hotel during your three-day field trip, the hotel covered in your tuition.